2 Ware State Prison officers recovering following assault

 WAYCROSS, Ga. — Two officers are recovering after they were assaulted at the Ware State Prison over the past few days, a Georgia Department of Corrections official confirmed.

-According to a spokesperson for the Georgia Department of Corrections, Joan Heath, it was an "isolated" incident between one inmate and the two officers.
+According to a spokesperson for the Georgia Department of Corrections, Joan Heath, it was an "isolated" incident between one inmate and the two officers on Thursday.

 The officers are in stable condition.